CS-Templates/GitHub-1-Getting-Started/README.md

 When you are done, submit the assignment:

+1. Make a copy of the [submission template][template].
+1. Fill in your name.
-* Click on your GitHub bookmark to take you to your GitHub profile, then copy the URL. **Note well:** GitHub's use of the term _Profile_ is confusing.
+1. Click on your GitHub bookmark to take you to your GitHub profile, then copy the URL. **Note well:** GitHub's use of the term _Profile_ is confusing.
 They use to mean different things in almost the same place...
 Sorry about that.
 The profile that you want is the one that you get by clicking on the `+` dropdown menu in the upper right hand corner of the GitHub window.
 The resulting URL will read:

   ***https://github.com/YourUserName***

-* On Canvas (you're here, right?) paste the URL into the submission box.
-* At the end of class, in your notebook, reflect on how it went today:
-  - Select the next blank page and date it and title it "Starting GitHub" would not be a bad choice of title for today.
-  - What is something that "clicked" for your?
-Perhaps, how do you think we might use Git and GitHub on our final project?
-  - Did you get stuck or lost today?
-Where?
-Do you know why?
-  - What do you need to do next?
+1. Fill in your GitHub username and use the URL that you copied to make it a link.
+1. Submit in the usual fashion.

 [github]: <https://github.com>
 [git]: <https://git-scm.com>
 [gh-guides]: <https://guides.github.com>